ldsstem/ldsstemdoc/docs/backend/overview.md

 # Overview

-The LDSK12_beta is using the laravel framework to provide backend service, mainly the database migration and RESTful Api.
-The following items is the section/ technologies we are using in the LDSK12_beta.
+The LDSK12_beta is using the Laravel framework to provide backend services, mainly the database migration and RESTful API.
+The following items rae the sections/technologies we are using in the LDSK12_beta.

 [Configuration](https://laravel.com/docs/6.x/configuration)